 A congenital nevus is found in about 2% of newborns and is usually a raised, brown spot, as seen here on the nose.

 VisualDx has identified the following matches.
 Tap each one to see more images for more information.

-This page displays pictures and information describing common conditions of the nose in male infants.
-The nose is prone to common skin infections (tinea faciale, or ringworm on the face) and also to general skin conditions such as rashes, pyogenic granuloma, birthmarks, and milia.
-The photos below illustrate these health concerns and provide links to information about self-care remedies as well as when it is important to make an appointment with the baby's doctor.
+Below you will find photos and descriptions of common conditions of the nose in female infants.
+The nose is susceptible to many common skin infections such as ringworm on the face (tinea faciale) and also to non-infectious conditions such as rashes, pyogenic granuloma, and milia.
+Click the images below to learn more about these health concerns, including advice about when it is important to seek medical care.